-Fire Incompatibility • Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result dvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water course.
-Consider evacuation (or protect in place).
-Fight fire from a safe distance, with adequate cover.
-If safe, switch off electrical equipment until vapour fire hazard removed.
-Use water delivered as a fine spray to control the fire and cool adjacent area.
-Avoid spraying water onto liquid pools.
-Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Fire/Explosion Hazard Liquid and vapour are highly flammable.
-Severe fire hazard when exposed to heat, flame and/or oxidisers.
-Vapour may travel a considerable distance to source of ignition.
-Heating may cause expansion or decomposition leading to violent rupture of containers.
-On combustion, may emit toxic fumes of carbon monoxide (CO).
-Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
-WARNING: Long standing in contact with air and light may result in the formation of potentially explosive peroxides.
+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - ▶ If safe, switch off electrical equipment until vapour fire hazard removed - ▶ Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraying water onto liquid pools. - ▶ DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire

+Fire/Explosion Hazard

+- Liquid and vapour are flammable. - ▶ Moderate fire hazard when exposed to heat or flame. - Vapour forms an explosive mixture with air - Moderate explosion hazard when exposed to heat or flame.
+Vapour may travel a considerable distance to source of ignition. - Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO).

+Combustion products include:

+carbon dioxide (CO2)

+other pyrolysis products typical of burning organic material.